-Erica joined Flagship Pioneering in 2015 after completing the VentureLabs Fellows program.
-At Flagship, Erica works as part of a venture-creation team exploring innovative ideas and developing the science, intellectual property, and business strategy that form the foundation of breakthrough startups.
+Erica Weinstein joined Flagship Pioneering in 2015 after completing the firm's Fellowship Program.
+At Flagship, Erica works as part of a team of entrepreneurial scientists exploring innovative ideas and developing the science, intellectual property, and business strategy that form the foundation of breakthrough startups.

 Before joining Flagship, Erica earned her doctorate in biomedical sciences at the Icahn School of Medicine at Mount Sinai.
 Completing her doctoral research in the lab of Dr. Konstantina Alexandropoulos, Erica studied the emerging role of the microbiome in autoimmune disease development.
 During her studies, Erica was the recipient of the Helmsley Charitable Trust Fellowship and the Levine Foundation Fellowship Awards.
 She is an author on numerous academic publications.
 Erica also earned a business certificate from the Dartmouth College Tuck Business Bridge Program.

 While a graduate student, Erica participated in a problem-based learning forum to explore healthcare-driven disruptive technologies through the Mount Sinai Institute of Technology.
 As the co-developer of a low technology, high impact prototype to reduce preterm mortality and morbidity in developing countries, Erica’s team partnered with a global non-profit organization to secure startup funding to increase access to this life saving intervention.